What is the Drug Ketamine?

-Ketamine and What You Need to Know.
-Ketamine built up its reputation as a club drug in the 1980s, and its abuse still runs rampant.
+The drug Ketamine built up its reputation as a club drug in the 1980s, and its abuse still runs rampant.
 Known as a dissociative anesthetic, the drug gives people the feeling of being disconnected to themselves and reality.
-With a wide array of nicknames and an equally wide range of side effects, ketamine has posed numerous dangers over the years and continues to be a threat to those who abuse it, according to the University of Maryland’s Center for Substance Abuse Research and the U.S. Department of Justice.
+With a wide array of nicknames and an equally wide range of side effects, Ketamine has posed numerous dangers over the years and continues to be a threat to those who abuse it, according to the University of Maryland’s Center for Substance Abuse Research and the U.S. Department of Justice.

 An overdose can result in even slower breathing rates, unconsciousness and possibly death.